Create a fretboard diagram for a single chord or a general progression.

 Use plot_chord() to create a fretboard diagram of a specific chord. plot_chord() accepts a character string in simple fretboard format, e.g., chord = "xo221o".
 Zero is allowed in place of "o".
 This only works when no spaces or semicolons are detected.
 The function checks for spaces first, then semicolons, to split fret numbers.
 Do not mix formats.
 For example, you can use chord = "xo221o", chord = "x 8 10 10 9 8" or chord = "x;8;10;10;9;8".
 Trailing delimiters are ignored (LilyPond format: "x;8;10;10;9;8;").
 If there are fewer fret values than there are strings on the instrument, as inferred from tuning, then muted strings, x, are inferred for the remaining lower-pitch strings.

 plot_fretboard() produces a more general fretboard diagram plot.
 It is intended for scales, arpeggios and other patterns along the fretboard.
-For this function, provide vectors of string and fret numbers. mute is available but not as applicable for this function.
+For this function, provide vectors of string and fret numbers. mute is available but not as applicable for this function; it is a pass-through from plot_chord().
 For single chord diagrams, use plot_chord().
+The letter "o" is also allowed in fret for open strings and will display below the lowest fret plotted.
+The number 0 is treated with the intent of displaying the corresponding position on the instrument neck.

 Number of strings is derived from tuning.
 See tunings() for pre-defined tunings and examples of explicit tunings. tuning affects point labels when labels = "notes".